 Leading the respondent is among the most common survey mistakes.
-The issue arises when adjectives are used that can sway the reader to either side of the argument.
+The issue arises when adjectives are used to sway the reader to either side of the argument.

-Example of a leading question: “How likely are you to purchase our newly designed, top of the range smart speaker?”
+Example of a leading question: “How likely are you to purchase our newly designed, top-of-the-range smart speaker?”

-The problem with this question is the use of the adjectives “newly designed” and “top of the range” which can cause bias.
+The problem with this question is the use of the adjectives “newly designed” and “top-of-the-range,” which can cause bias.

-A better option would be to use those words in the product or concept descriptions, but not in the survey question itself.
+A better option would be to use those words in the product or concept descriptions but not in the survey question itself.

 Another example of a leading survey question that can ruin your data is a question such as: “How has the Coronavirus negatively impacted businesses?“

 A better question would be: “How would you describe the impact of the Coronavirus on businesses?“